Sonny Randle: Early life

+Sonny was the son of Ulmo Shannon Randle Sr, and his second wife Lillian Arliser Dixon.
+U.S (as Ulmo Sr preferred to be called) was a wealthy heir to a real estate empire, and his main passions involved going fast and animals.
+His award winning horses were known all around the country.
+His marriage with Lillian lasted barely long enough for her to have two children.
+Sonny, and his younger brother David.

+U.S attempted to get custody of the boys in the divorce, but as was the norm in that era, it was given to the mother.

-Randle attended Fork Union Military Academy during his elementary and high school years.
+Sonny attended Fork Union Military Academy during his elementary and high school years.
 He focused on track and field, competing in different events and clocking 9.8 seconds in the 100-yard dash in 1954, which was a school record that stood until 1982, earning him All-American honors and an invitation to the U.S. Olympic Trials.
 Randle held the school record in the 400 metres (50.8 seconds) from 1954 until 1960.
 In the 200 metres, he ranked second in school history until 1955.
 Randle achieved these records on cinder tracks, instead of the faster modern synthetic tracks.

 Randle did not play football until his senior year, because his athletic director Gus Lacy (who also served as his guardian) feared he would get hurt.
 Randle fractured his clavicle in his third game.
 He also practiced basketball.
-Randle had the distinction of attending Fork Union Military Academy as a cadet for the longest time (over twelve years).
+Sonny, along with his younger brother, had the distinction of attending Fork Union Military Academy as a cadet for the longest time (over twelve years).